SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 XSUserInfo userInfo = (XSUserInfo) request.getUserPrincipal();
 ```

-This is not possible anymore because getUserPrincipal does not return a `XSUserInfo` anymore.
+This is not possible anymore because getUserPrincipal does not return a `XSUserInfo`.
 Instead it returns an
-`com.sap.cloud.security.token.AccessToken` object.
-So you can cast it to `AccessToken`:
+`com.sap.cloud.security.token.AccessToken` object which the user principal can be cast to:

 ```java
 AccessToken accessToken = (AccessToken) request.getUserPrincipal();